Words of Radiance: Part Three

 Shallan arrives at the Shattered Plains.
 She attends a meeting of the Ghostbloods while concealing her identity, hoping to learn more about the legendary city of the Radiants, Urithiru, as well as the Voidbringers.
-The Ghostbloods instruct Shallan to infiltrate Amaram's camp, believing that he knows secrets about the Parshendi and the Shattered Plains.
+The Ghostbloods instruct Shallan to infiltrate Amaram's compound, believing that he knows secrets about the Parshendi and the Shattered Plains.
 Shallan manages to memorize and recreate all of his research.
 Upon meeting Amaram, she recognizes Amaram's Shardblade as her brother's old blade, and learns that her brother was killed in battle.

 Kaladin continues his training with the Bridgemen.
 Moash, Kaladin's best friend, reveals his past and resentment towards Elhokar, blaming the king for the death of his grandparents.
 Moash invites Kaladin to attend a meeting of conspirators who plan to assassinate the king.
 Graves, leader of the assassins, insists that they are patriots determined to stabilize Alethkar by removing Elhokar from the throne due to his lack of leadership.
 Kaladin agrees that Elhokar is a bad king, and that the realm would probably be better without him.

-Adolin goads one of the Highprinces into a duel, saying he can bring another opponent, making it a 2 on 1 duel.
+Adolin goads one of the Highprinces' sons into a duel, saying he can bring another opponent, making it a 2 on 1 duel.
 However, Adolin fails to specify the number of challengers, forcing him to face four Shardbearers.
 Kaladin and Renarin are allowed to assist, and they successfully defeat the four, winning a boon from the King.
 Adolin invokes the right of challenge against Sadeas, the highprince who is most overtly against Dalinar.
 Kaladin, however, uses this boon to challenge Amaram, publicly accusing him of treason.
 An enraged Elhokar has Kaladin arrested.
 Using this as a distraction, Sadeas escapes before they can make him duel Adolin in the moment.
 He accepts the challenge, but sets the date for a year in the future.

-Szeth isolates himself in a tower and questions his motives for killing before returning to Taravangian, who tricks him into thinking that Kaladin is not a Radiant, and must have instead stolen an Honorblade (which bestows the powers of a Windrunner).
+Szeth isolates himself in a tower and questions his motives for killing before returning to Taravangian, who tricks him into thinking that Kaladin is not a Radiant, and must have instead stolen an Honorblade (which bestows the powers of a Surgebinder).
 Szeth renews his plan to kill Dalinar.